Iowa Monarch Conservation Consortium is launched

 The Way Forward for Biological Field Stations – a summary of National Research Council report

 Debinski serves as Iowa State University Director for the North Central Climate Science Center University Consortium

 Collaboration with Dr. Jeremy Kerr featured in the University of Ottawa Research Perspectives

 Debinski serves as a member of the scientific advisory panel for an international, data driven project dedicated to butterfly biodiversity, conservation, and education called ebutterflyhttp://ebutterfly.ca

 Welcome to the Debinski Lab!

-Please visit the my research link to learn more about each project.
 I hope you explore our web page and enjoy what you find.
 If you have any questions about our research or opportunities in our lab, please email me at firstname.lastname@example.org.